OpenMaine/Project-Template/docs/Best_Practices.md

 ### Tagging Issues
 When entering issues tagging can be used to further organize work or make work more visible to team members.

+### Licensing
+Pending discussion

+## Branding
+For a uniform look across the OpenMaine projects, a consistent approach to colors and fonts should be taken.
+The OpenMaine logo can be found at [https://www.openmaine.org/img/icon.5.png].
+The primary colors of OpenMaine are blue (`#040437`) and white.

 # Code Quality Standards
 Regardless of Language: